standupmaths/xmastree2021/README.md

 Code in the `examples` folder has been provided by other contributors!

+The format of the CSV animation files can be found in [AnimationCSVFormat.md](AnimationCSVFormat.md)

+The code to run the animation CSV files can be found in [execution](execution)

 Most of what you need is probably over on the Harvard Graduate School of Design repository: ["GSD-6338: Introduction to Computational Design"](https://github.com/GSD6338)

 ## Usage